stazio/Whiteboard/README.md

 # Todo
 - add different rooms
-    - saving to SQL
+    - saving to SQL (Currently saved one room to file)
 - add chat
 - allow users to see who's in the room
-- mobile users